AbzalAidakhmetov/Text_Improvement_Engine/README.md

 It can be seen that NLTK did not catch all crucial phrases from this sentence.
 ## The Power of Brute Force

 So, I took a different path – a brute force strategy.
 It may sound intense, but it's surprisingly effective.
 We slide a window over sentences, extracting all possible phrases.
 To make our comparisons more efficient, I first calculate vectors for  standardized phrases.
-After some experimentation, we settled on a similarity score threshold of 0.8 for `bert-base-nli-mean-tokens` and 0.5 for `multi-qa-mpnet-base-cos-v1`, which worked like a charm.
+After some experimentation, I settled on a similarity score threshold of 0.8 for `bert-base-nli-mean-tokens` and 0.5 for `multi-qa-mpnet-base-cos-v1`, which worked like a charm.

 ## See the Results
 I have implemented a simple UI to put input text and phrases, and after pressing the `Get Suggestions` button, a new window with the answers will pop up.